hungh/masterpass/README.md

 INSTALLATION:
 -------------

-* under 'masterpass', change the following values in the consts.py file for your need:
+* Change the following values in the consts.py if your database runs on a different port:

-  USER_HOME = '/home/dir/'

-  PROJECT_HOME = '/home/dir/masterpass'

-  DB_USERS_LOCATION = '/home/dir/data/db/users.db'

   DB_SERVER_PORT = 27017

 * To start mongodb:

-   mongod --dbpath
+   mongod --dbpath=/dir/to/data

    This will start MongoDB server at default port 27017